OfficeDev/office-ui-fabric-core/README.md

 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.

-##Why Open Source?
+##Why open source?

-Office UI Fabric is a project started and maintained by the OneDrive and SharePoint Design Studio that was open sourced in order to…
+The Office UI Fabric project was developed by the **OneDrive and SharePoint Design Studio** in order to…
-- Help the broader development community build Add-ins and applications for Office 365
+- Help the broader development community build add-ins and applications for Office 365.
-- Provide a Point of Reference for the evolving Office 365 Design Language
+- Provide a point of reference for the evolving Office 365 Design Language.
-- Create a community around the UI/UX of Office 365 to make better experiences for everyone who builds for it
+- Build a community around the Office 365 UI/UX that creates better experiences for everyone who builds for it.

-We will do our best to release frequently and keep the community up-to-date with changes to the Design Language, components, and other assets, but we may have to evolve quickly.
-This means that everyone gets the latest designs, but that features and assets may change often.
-Deprecated features will be marked in our change log, and will be removed at the next major version following the deprecation.
+We will do our best to release frequently and keep the community up-to-date with changes to the Design Language, components, and other assets.
+We also have to evolve quickly.
+This means that everyone gets the latest designs, but that features and assets can change often.
+Deprecated features will be marked in our change log, and will be removed from the third release following the deprecation announcement.

 ##Frequently asked questions